codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 1. whether to run tests before build, which controls the first script step using `when` condition,
 2. whether to submit the built ipa to TestFlight as part of App Store Connect publishing.

-Defaults are provided for both inputs and standard build can be started without choosing anything.
+Defaults are provided for both inputs and a standard build can be started without choosing anything.

 {{<notebox>}}
 **Note**: When using booleans in textual context, such as in scripts, truthy and falsy values are interpolated as strings `"true"` and `"false"` respectively.
 For example,